FC4E-WP5/metaresolver-handletemplate/README.md

   - SWHID
   - URN-NBN-DE
   - URN-NBN-FI
+  - Zenodo

 - The following prefix is used: **21.T11973**
-- ~~4 handles are prepared: 1 for ARKs, 1 for arXiv, 1 for SWHID and 1 for URN-NBN-DE and 1 for URN-NBN-FI~~~
+- ~~4 handles are prepared: 1 for ARKs, 1 for arXiv, 1 for SWHID and 1 for URN-NBN-DE, 1 for URN-NBN-FI and 1 for Zenodo ~~~
   - This is now all merged into one handle! (**21.T11973/MR**)
 - global proxy resolver to test everything: https://141.5.100.20:8000/
 - the global proxy http://hdl.handle.net/ also works